 "Health: is at the cutting edge of research into the social and cultural aspects of health, illness and medicine.
 The journal has established a strong reputation for featuring articles that effectively combine empirical research with theoretical insights.
 I know of no other health-oriented journal that so consistently publishes these kind of articles from across the spectrum of the social sciences.
 It's a must to read for anyone interested in the socio-cultural underpinnings of experiences of health, illness and health care."
 Deborah Lupton, Professor of Sociology and Cultural Studies, Charles Sturt University, Australia.

 "Health: publishes some of the most innovative and lively articles in the social sciences of health.
 The journal makes a unique contribution to the field."
 Professor Peter Conrad, Brandeis University, USA

-The journal operates a system of blind peer review for all submitted papers, including those invited by the editors, and those appearing in Special Numbers which may be Guest Edited.
-The journal does not publish sets of papers that have been presented in Conference Symposia or where the proposed contents have been selected other than by a general Call for Papers.
+The journal operates a system of blind peer review for all submitted papers, including those invited by the editors, and those appearing in Special Numbers which may be guest edited.
+The journal only publishes papers where the proposed contents have been selected by a general call for papers.